 Streams, lakes, rivers have diverse uses which include habitat for aquatic lives, fishing, swimming, drinking and personal and environmental hygiene such as washing and bathing.
 When water is contaminated by pollutants (effluents) from point or nonpoint sources, it results in significant alteration of the chemical, physical and biological characteristics of receiving water bodies which in turn describe its quality usually with respect to its suitability for a defined purpose (Stupar et al., 2022).
-Therefore, contamination of water bodies by microorganisms and chemicals may renders it unfit for aquaculture and domestic use, among others.
+Therefore, contamination of water bodies by microorganisms and chemicals may render it unfit for aquaculture and domestic use, among others.
 Tyagi et al. (2013) and Britto et al. (2018) reported that the quality of any specific water body can be tested and determined using the physical, chemical and biological parameters (variables) which include pH, turbidity, temperature, concentration of dissolved oxygen, nitrate, total suspended solids, electrical conductivity (EC), biological oxygen demand, heavy metals and bacterial population.
 One of the critical forms of water pollution occurs when faeces enter the water supply (Steiner and Gurrant, 2006).
 Many diseases are perpetuated by the faecal-oral route of transmission in which the pathogens are shed only in human faeces (Adetunde and Glover, 2010).
 Microorganisms play a major role in water quality and the microorganisms that are concerned with water borne diseases are Salmonella sp., Shigella sp., Escherichia coli and Vibrio cholera (Adetunde and Glover, 2010).
 The greatest risk to public health from microbes in water is associated with the consumption of water that is contaminated with human and animal excreta (WHO, 2022).
 Therefore, there is the need to sustain the natural resources (water and land inclusive) for productive agriculture (irrigation), fishing, recreation and tourism without jeopardizing fish and human health and the environment.
 In aquatic environments, waste can lead to oxygen depletion, eutrophication, and elevated ionic content, thereby endangering aquatic life (Abasi et al., 2024).
 Water plays a significant role as a vehicle for the transmission of diverse water related illnesses and therefore a major cause of morbidity and mortality.
 The consumption of contaminated water is associated with various illnesses and diseases, including cholera, pneumonia, asthma, dysentery, and typhoid (Ire et al., 2017).
 In order to determine the level of pollution which has resulted from abattoirs effluents and its potentials in causing environmental damage and health concerns to receiving water bodies, there is therefore the need to focus on determining the physicochemical parameters and microbial profile in the effluent receiving ecosystems.
 Therefore, this study is aimed at assessing the microbial community profile and water quality impairment of surface water receiving abattoir effluent in order to ascertain the health risk associated with continued dependence of the water resource.

 MATERIALS AND METHODS